McVay, PFC Hobart G.

 Acting Adjutant General of the Army

-In early 1945, the Quartermaster Corps sent out teams to recover the dead.
+In early 1945, the American Graves Registration Service sent out teams to recover the dead.
 It was from Plot G, Row 6, Grave 5 that Hobart’s remains were recovered.
-On the marker of the grave was one of his government issued identification tags.
-His other was found with his remains.
+On the marker of the grave was one of his government issued identification tags with the ID tags of the other men buried in the grave.
+His other ID tag was found with his remains.
 He and the other men buried in the grave were reburied at the United States Armed Forces Cemetery #2, Manila.
 The US Army’s Remains Recovery Team attempted to identify his remains using his dental records but could not positively identify Hobart’s remains.
 It even sent a letter asking his parents if any civilian dental records were available.

 On April 21, 1950, his parents were sent another letter.